-The Chamber supports policies, programs, and initiatives that provide an adequately trained, available workforce for all business and industries including future expansion in Union County.
+The Chamber supports policies, programs, and initiatives that provide a trained, available workforce for all business and industries including future expansion in Union County.

 The Chamber opposes taxes and regulations by any jurisdiction that hinder or interfere with business growth, development, and prosperity in Union County or that place Union County businesses at a disadvantage when competing with businesses outside Union County.

 Terry Sholar, Chair

 Perry, Bundy, Plyler, & Long, LLP

 Friday, February 3, 2023 Public Policy Breakfast: Legislative Agenda